Mnjar/resnet152v2-self-attention-classification/README.md

   - Dropout (rate 0.5)
   - Dense (10 units, activation 'softmax')

-Model dilatih dengan **Adam optimizer** dan **categorical_crossentropy** sebagai loss function.
+The model is trained with the **Adam optimizer** and **categorical_crossentropy** as the loss function.

-## Proses Pelatihan
+## Training Process
-Model dilatih menggunakan dataset yang dibagi menjadi train set dan validation set dengan rasio 80:20.
-Berikut adalah callback yang digunakan selama pelatihan:
+The model is trained using a dataset split into a training set and a validation set with a ratio of 80:20.
+The following callbacks are used during training:
-- **ReduceLROnPlateau**: Mengurangi learning rate jika val_loss tidak mengalami perbaikan.
+- **ReduceLROnPlateau**: Reduces the learning rate if val_loss does not improve.
-- **EarlyStopping**: Menghentikan pelatihan jika val_loss tidak membaik selama 2 epoch.
+- **EarlyStopping**: Stops training if val_loss does not improve for 2 epochs.
-- **ModelCheckpoint**: Menyimpan model terbaik berdasarkan val_accuracy.
+- **ModelCheckpoint**: Saves the best model based on val_accuracy.

-### Format Model yang Disimpan
+### Saved Model Formats
-Model disimpan dalam tiga format berbeda:
+The model is saved in three different formats:
-- **SavedModel**: Format standar TensorFlow.
+- **SavedModel**: Standard TensorFlow format.
-- **TF-Lite**: Dioptimalkan untuk perangkat mobile.
+- **TF-Lite**: Optimized for mobile devices.
-- **TFJS**: Untuk dijalankan di browser.
+- **TFJS**: For running in the browser.